xancandal/lr-nmr-analysis/README.md

 # Analysis of data from low-resolution NMR relaxometry

-In this work, we apply advanced sparse representation tools to the problem of LR-NMR relaxometry.
+In this job, we apply advanced sparse representation tools to the problem of LR-NMR relaxometry.

 What can it do?
 ------